FlyingDomotic/FF_WebServer/README.md

 Details of routines that are available in FF_WebServer are described at end of this document.

+## Parameters at compile time

+The following parameters are used at compile time:
+	REMOTE_DEBUG: (default=defined) Enable telnet remote debug (optional)
+	SERIAL_DEBUG: (default=defined) Enable serial debug (optional, only if REMOTE_DEBUG is disabled)
+	SERIAL_COMMAND_PREFIX: (default=no defined) Prefix of debug commands given on Serial (i.e. "command:").
+No commands allowed on Serial if not defined
+	HARDWARE_WATCHDOG_PIN: (default=D4) Enable watchdog external circuit on D4 (optional)
+	HARDWARE_WATCHDOG_ON_DELAY: (default=5000) Define watchdog level on delay (in ms)
+	HARDWARE_WATCHDOG_OFF_DELAY: (default=1) Define watchdog level off delay (in ms)
+	FF_TRACE_KEEP_ALIVE: (default=5 * 60 * 1000) Trace keep alive timer (optional)
+	FF_TRACE_USE_SYSLOG: (default=defined) Send trace messages on Syslog (optional)
+	FF_TRACE_USE_SERIAL: (default=defined) Send trace messages on Serial (optional) INCLUDE_DOMOTICZ:(default=defined) Include Domoticz support (optional)
+	CONNECTION_LED: (default=-1) Connection LED pin, -1 to disable
+	AP_ENABLE_BUTTON: (default=-1) Button pin to enable AP during startup for configuration, -1 to disable
+	AP_ENABLE_TIMEOUT: (default=240) If the device can not connect to WiFi it will switch to AP mode after this time (Seconds, max 255),  -1 to disable
+	DEBUG_FF_WEBSERVER: (default=defined) Enable internal FF_WebServer debug
+	FF_DISABLE_DEFAULT_TRACE: (default=not defined) Disable default trace callback
+	FF_TRACE_USE_SYSLOG: (default=defined) SYSLOG to be used for trace

+## Parameters defined at run time

+The following parameters can be defined, either in json files before loading LittleFS file system, or through internal http server.

+### In config.json:
+	ssid: Wifi SSID to connect to
+	pass: Wifi key
+	ip: this node's fix IP address (useless if DHCP is true)
+	netmask: this node's netmask (useless if DHCP is true)
+	gateway: this node's IP gateway (useless if DHCP is true)
+	dns: this node's DHCP server (useless if DHCP is true)
+	dhcp: use DHCP if true, fix IP address else
+	ntp: NTP server to use
+	NTPperiod: interval between two NTP updates (in minutes)
+	timeZone: NTP time zone (use internal HTTP server to set)
+	daylight: true if DST is used
+	deviceName: this node name

+### In userconfig.json:
+	MQTTClientID: MQTT client ID, used during connection to MQTT
+	MQTTUser: User to connect to MQTT server²
+	MQTTPass: Password to connect to MQTT server
+	MQTTTopic: base MQTT topic, used to set LWT topic of SMS server
+	MQTTCommandTopic: topic to read debug commands to be executed
+	MQTTHost: MQTT server to connect to
+	MQTTPort: MQTT port to connect to
+	MQTTInterval: Domoticz update interval (useless)
+	SyslogServer: syslog server to use (empty if not to be used)
+	SyslogPort: syslog port to use (empty if not to be used)
+	mqttSendTopic: MQTT topic to write received SMS to
+	mqttGetTopic: MQTT topic to read SMS messages to send
+	mqttLwtTopic: root MQTT last will topic to to read application status
+	allowedNumbers: allowed senders phone numbers, comma separated

 ## Available Web pages

 - / and /index.htm -> index root file